Alikhan9095/Linux-/README.md

 ----------------------------------------------------------

 - `sudo` is a command that lets a user run commands with superuser or root privileges, allowing them to perform administrative tasks on the system.
-- `sudo -i` or `su` cammand allow you to switch a normal user to a super user or root user.
+- `sudo -i` or `su` command allow you to switch a normal user to a super user or root user.
 - `whoami` command displays the username of the currently logged-in user.
 - `who` Lists all users currently logged into the system.
 - `w or who am i` Provides detailed information about users and their activities or Shows information about the current terminal session
 - `id` Displays the current user's UID, GID, and group memberships.
-- `pwd` cammand  to check current working directory
+- `pwd` command  to check current working directory
-- `cd` cammand to use for chnage the directory.
+- `cd` command to use for chnage the directory.
      1. `cd` go to your home direcoty.
      2. `cd ..` go to back one directory
 - `tree` command in Linux is used to display a directory structure in a tree-like format